Did your house get hit by the last big storm?

 These next steps are critical to take after a storm has come through where it was severe enough to cause damage to your roof and the rest of your property.
 Follow these steps and you can ensure your family is safe, secure, and your roof gets repaired ASAP.

 - Safety first.
 First, make sure you and your family are safe from the storm.
 Thunderstorms can knock out power, internet, and leave debris in the street.
 Make sure you are not at risk of any down powerlines, flash floods, or other dangers before proceeding with handling any storm damage.
 This also applies to using a ladder to get up on your roof.
 We always recommend hiring a professional for anything that requires actually stepping foot on the roof.

 - Visually assess your roof.
 When it is safe to do so, do a walk-through around your house and take a look up at the roof to spot any potential storm damage.
 We laid out the things to look for above, and you should be able to spot any obvious damage pretty quickly.

 - Do a walk-through of the rest of your property.
 Check for dents in your siding, gutters, roof vents, windows, etc. Your home’s performance relies on every aspect of your home being functional and in good shape.
 If one thing is damaged, it is critical to ensure the rest of your home is damage-free.

 - Cover your damaged roof.
 If your roof is damaged, you’ll want to cover the affected area right away.
 Call your local contractor to come and tarp the roof so no water gets inside in the meantime.

 - Hire your trusted roofing contractor.
 When you sustain roof storm damage, it is critical to get the roof fixed right away.
 This mitigates current and future damage before it has a chance to start.

 Choose Gouge Roofing for your trusted contractor.
 We can handle any roof repair service you may need after hail, wind, or rain has wreaked havoc on your roof.
-Contact us today to get started!
+Contact us today to get started on your FREE quote!